Defending Human Rights in Turkey: Can Atalay and Yiğit Aksakoğlu

 Atalay also serves as a board member of the Social Justice Foundation (Sosyal Haklar Derneği).
 In Soma, the organisation helps victims’ families to pursue justice by bringing them together and providing support in the face of intimidation by the Turkish state and the responsible mining company, Soma Holding.
 In Aladağ, a small town near Adana, a similar process took place.
 After 11 children died in November 2016, when a girl’s dormitory caught fire due to negligence, the Foundation set up a branch in the town.
 Atalay represented the families of the victims in court and helped to bring them together by organising social activities in the Foundation’s centre.

 Atalay grew up in a politically active family.
-After finishing his law degree, in 2003 he began working as lawyer with a focus on freedom of expression and social rights.
-In 2007, he began working with Union of the Chamber of Architects (Türk Mühendis ve Mimar Odaları Birliği – TMOBB), an umbrella organization which advises on urban development proposals.
+After finishing his law degree, in 2003 he began working as a lawyer with a focus on freedom of expression and social rights.
+In 2007, he began working with Union of the Chamber of Architects (Türk Mühendis ve Mimar Odaları Birliği – TMOBB), an umbrella organization which advices on urban development proposals.
 There, he focused increasingly on cases concerning numerous urban renewal projects in Istanbul.
 The projects were an important cornerstone of the Justice and Development Party’s (AKP) economic policy.
-Comprised of massive demolitions and state-led gentrification, they forced many people out of their homes and led to the destruction of countless neighborhoods.
+Comprised of massive demolitions and state-led gentrification, they forced many people out of their homes and led to the destruction of countless neighbourhoods.
 Atalay worked on cases like the Chamber’s appeal against the third bridge across the Bosphorus, the recently opened Istanbul Airport and other contentious urban renewal projects in historic areas such as Sulukule, Tarlabaşı and Fener/Balat.

 In 2012 Atalay, TMOBB and other unions took on the case of the transformation plans of Taksim Square.
-They argued that the plans were illegal due to the lack of transparency in the top-down imposed decision making process.
+They argued that the plans were illegal due to the lack of transparency in the top-down imposed decision-making process.
 The plans included a tunnel beneath the square and the construction of an Ottoman-style shopping centre in Gezi Park, one of the last remaining green spaces in the centre of the city.
 The Gezi Park protests started in May 2013 over the same matter, when activists tried to block the cutting of trees in the park.
 The protest evolved into the biggest anti-government protests in Turkey’s recent history, not least because of the violent police crackdown ordered by the government.
-During the protests Atalay, together with his TMMOB-colleagues, architect Mücella Yapıcı and urban planner Tayfun Kahraman, assumed the role of spokespersons for ‘Taksim Solidarity,’ a platform they had founded a year earlier.
+During the protests, Atalay, together with his TMMOB-colleagues, architect Mücella Yapıcı and urban planner Tayfun Kahraman, assumed the role of spokespersons for ‘Taksim Solidarity,’ a platform they had founded a year earlier.
 In the aftermath of the protests, TMOBB was stripped of its constitutional right of approval for urban development projects.
 This was widely perceived as a retaliatory act by the government in response to the role TMMOB played in the protests.

 “Many people with different concerns came together [during the protests].
 We tried to voice their concerns as well as we could,” Atalay said.
 On several occasions, due to his prominence during the Gezi Park protests, Atalay was thrown into police custody for short periods.
 In the recently opened ‘Gezi Park case,’ the state prosecution threatens to imprison him up for much longer.
 Along with 15 others, amongst them his TMOBB-colleagues Mücella Yapıcı and Tayfun Kahraman, he is accused of financing and organizing the protests in an attempt to overthrow the government.
 They face a possible life sentence without parole.
 Of the sixteen, philanthropist Osman Kavala and Yiğit Aksakoğlu, an NGO-worker for the Bernard van Leer Foundation, based in The Hague, are amongst those awaiting the case in pre-trial detention.